rushilma/thesis/1-introduction.typ

 // algorithmic gap

-Of more interest to us is the the typical optical discrepancy in the average-case, i.e., here we assume the instance inputs $g_i$ are i.i.d. random variables.
+== The Statistical-to-Computational Gap

+Many problems involving searches over random combinatorial structures (i.e., throughout high-dimensional statistics) are known to exhibit a statistical-to-computational gap: the optimal values which are known to exist via non-constructive, probabilistic methods are far better than those achievable by known algorithms.
+In the pure optimization setting, such gaps are exhibited in random constraint satisfaction @mezardClusteringSolutionsRandom2005 @achlioptasAlgorithmicBarriersPhase2008 @kothariSumSquaresLower2017, finding maximal independent sets in sparse random graphs @gamarnikLimitsLocalAlgorithms2014 @coja-oghlanIndependentSetsRandom2015, the largest submatrix problem @gamarnikFindingLargeSubmatrix2016 @gamarnikOverlapGapProperty2021a, and the $p$-spin and diluted $p$-spin models @gamarnikOverlapGapProperty2019 @montanariOptimizationSherringtonKirkpatrickHamiltonian2019 @chenSuboptimalityLocalAlgorithms2019.
+These gaps also arise in various "planted" models, such as matrix or tensor PCA @berthetComputationalLowerBounds2013 @lesieurMMSEProbabilisticLowrank2015 @lesieurPhaseTransitionsSparse2015 @hopkinsTensorPrincipalComponent2015 @hopkinsPowerSumofsquaresDetecting2017 @arousAlgorithmicThresholdsTensor2020, high-dimensional linear regression @gamarnikSparseHighDimensionalLinear2019 @gamarnikHighDimensionalRegressionBinary2019,
+or the infamously hard planted clique problem @jerrumLargeCliquesElude1992 @deshpandeImprovedSumofSquaresLower2015 @mekaSumofsquaresLowerBounds2015 @barakNearlyTightSumofSquares2016 @gamarnikLandscapePlantedClique2019.
+(meow why does this indicate hardness beyond NP?)

+The NPP is no exception: despite its apparent simplicity, its continual focus in the random optimization literature comes from the shocking width of its associated statistical-to-computational gap.
-The landmark result here is by Karmarkar et al., who showed that when the distribution of the $g_i$'s is sufficiently nice,
+On the statistical side, the landmark result here is by Karmarkar et al., who showed that when the $g_i$ are i.i.d.random variables, with distribution sufficiently nice,
 #footnote[Specifically, having bounded density, variance $sigma^2$, and finite 4th moment.] <foot_nice>
 then the minimum discrepancy of @eq_npp_first is $Theta(sqrt(N) 2^(-N))$ as $N to infinity$ with high probability as $N to infinity$ @karmarkarProbabilisticAnalysisOptimum1986.
 Their result also extends to _even partitions_, where the sizes of each subset is equal (i.e., for $N$ even), worsening only to $Theta( N 2^(-N))$.

-On the algorithmic side, ()
+Yet the best known algorithms cannot achieve discrepancies close to this in polynomial time.

-A first approach, often termed the _greedy heuristic_, would be to sort the $N$ inputs, place the largest in one subset, and place the subsequent largest numbers in the subset with the smaller total running sum.
+A first approach to the NPP, often termed the _greedy heuristic_, would be to sort the $N$ inputs, place the largest in one subset, and place the subsequent largest numbers in the subset with the smaller total running sum.
 This takes $O(N log N)$ time (due to the sorting step), but achieves a discrepancy of $O(N^(-1))$, extremely far off from the statistical optimum @mertensEasiestHardProblem2003.
-More recently Krieger et al. developed an algorithm achieving a discrepancy of $O(N^(-2))$, but in exchange for this poor performance, their algorithm solves for a balanced partition, which makes it useful for randomized control trials applications @kriegerNearlyRandomDesigns2019.
+More recently, Krieger et al. developed an algorithm achieving a discrepancy of $O(N^(-2))$, but in exchange for this poor performance, their algorithm solves for a balanced partition, which makes it useful for randomized control trials applications @kriegerNearlyRandomDesigns2019.

 The true breakthrough towards the statistical optimum came from Karmarkar and Karp, whose algorithm produced a discrepancy of $O(N^(-alpha log N))=2^(-O(log^2 N))$ with high probability.
 Their algorithm is rather complicated, involving randomization and a resampling step to make their analysis tractable, but their main contribution is the _differencing heuristic_ @karmarkarDifferencingMethodSet1983.